-The Plan obtained its latest determination letter on October 25, 2013 in which the IRS stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code.
+The Plan obtained its latest determination letter on October 25, 2013 in which the IRS stated that the Plan, as then designed, was in compliance with the applicable requirements of the Code.
 The Plan is qualified under Section 401(a) and 401(k) of the Code.
 The Plan has been amended since receiving the determination letter.
 However, the Plan Administrator believes that the Plan design remains in compliance with the applicable requirements of the Code.
 Therefore, it is believed that the Plan was qualified and the related Master Trust was tax-exempt as of the financial statement date.
+The Plan Administrator filed an application for a new determination letter on January 29, 2016, in accordance with the requirements of the Code.